-The Department of Pathology at Rigshospitalet, Denmark has deeply invested in these innovations and their own work has shown that machine learning reduces inter-observational bias and outperforms humans at recognizing various pathological changes.
+The Department of Pathology at Zealand University Hospital is the second largest clinical pathology laboratory in Denmark.
+They have deeply invested in these innovations and have shown that machine learning reduces inter-observational bias and outperforms humans at recognizing various pathological changes.

 The Centre for Integrated Systems Biology of Ageing and Nutrition (CISBAN) at Newcastle University, United Kingdom is an interdisciplinary research centre that strives to gain comprehensive understanding of complex inter-relationships between different molecular mechanisms and cellular responses that collectively make up the aging process.

 It is the front runner on computer-aided mathematical modeling of biological systems and houses talented computational systems biologists, statisticians, mathematicians, computer scientists, and engineers.
 Therefore they are capable of mapping out the ageing process with a highly dynamic interaction between theoretical and experimental biology.